ULTRA GUT-FRIENDLY HIGH-PROTEIN

 The 20-25% Sweet Spot

 Replacing 20-25% of the flour weight with protein powder maximizes protein without destroying texture.
 More than that and muffins turn out dense and dry.
-This ratio (45g protein powder to 115g total flour) hits ~28%.
+This ratio (55g protein powder to 170g total dry base) lands around 32%.

 Banana Flavor + Cinnamon = 🤌